 CORPORATE SOCIAL RESPONSIBILITY

 During the year the Company has spent Rs 1.24 Crore on CSR activities.
-The AnnualReport on CSR activities is annexed herewith marked as Annexure D.
+The AnnualReport on CSR activities is annexed herewith marked as Annexure E.

 CONSERVATION OF ENERGY

-Installation of Energy Efficient LED lights in place of conventional lights.
+Installation of Energy Efficient LED lights in place of conventional lights